meems1996/NRChallenge/README.md

 ## Are there bugs that you are aware of?
 Yes, there is one I noticed but did not have the time to investigate deeper.
 I am sure if I had more time to look into it, more would show up too :)
-* From time to time I noticed that some files merge some of their words together especially if I have end of line followed by a word without.
+* From time to time I noticed that some files merge some of their words together especially if I have end of line followed by a word without space.
 This could be remedied by better filtering of the text (removing punctuations, looking into edge cases...).